DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/agr-lab-guide.md

         - Execute the Custom `Connector.py` code you wrote fetching data and executing pagination and checkpoint saving for incremental sync as per your custom code and the current state variable.
 The helper script emulates an initial full sync.

-        - Verifies data loading and schema creation by simulating a full sync (in this case, upserting 750 records into fts_records).
+        - Verifies data loading and schema creation by simulating a full sync (in this case, upserting 750 records into agr_records).

         - Queries and displays sample records from the resulting DuckDB table to confirm the connector outputs expected data.